taimax13/platform-tool/README.md

 Before you begin, ensure you have the following:

-- A Kubernetes cluster (e.g., Amazon EKS)
+- Ready AWS account
 - Helm installed on your local machine
 - AWS CLI configured with appropriate permissions
 - Access to AWS CloudWatch and Grafana
+- Terraform

 ## Installation